 It feels like an early push toward obsolescence.
 Based upon the age-related avalanche, you would think consumers over 50 have no other interests besides things like hemorrhoid creams, pharmaceuticals for every imaginable ailment, chairlifts, and electric mobility scooters.

 Many people don’t appreciate being labeled a “senior citizen” or seeing an audience picture that’s an “old and gray” individual.
 The unintended but unflattering translation rubs against their younger mindset.
-To them, it announces: “You are aging, elderly, over the hill, old-timer, geriatric, wrinkly, and/or downright ancient.”
+To them, it announces: “You are aging, elderly, over the hill, old-timer, geriatric, wrinkly, or downright ancient.”

 Was it a 25-ish young gun in the office who created the ad?
 Experienced marketing professionals and healthcare communicators recognize and avoid this classic mistake.
-But for freshmen communicators anxious to tap the buying power of mature Americans, this is a cautionary tale.
+But for young communicators anxious to tap the buying power of mature Americans, this is a cautionary tale.

 Here’s how to safeguard against this creative mistake and how to market to seniors.

 But for marketing minds, SENIOR most often means the BABY BOOMER cohort.
 “As the largest generational group in US history (until the millennial generation slightly surpassed them), baby boomers have had—and continue to have—a significant impact on the economy.
-As a result, they are often the focus of marketing campaigns and business plans.”
+As a result, they’re often the focus of marketing campaigns and business plans.”

 “Baby boomers hold $2.6 trillion in buying power.
 They’re credited as one of the wealthiest generations to date and are still economically powerful despite their old age.”

-But wait.
-We said it’s confusing.
-It’s the age that you feel.
-Marketing professionals need to consider the age that people hold in their brain as their self-identified age.
-It’s a challenge, but research tells us that the age you feel is more important than your birth year.
+You’re only as old as you feel.
+Marketing professionals need to consider the age people hold in their brains as their self-identified age.
+It’s a challenge, but research tells us the age you feel is more important than your birth year.

 Studies show that: “People who report feeling younger tend to live longer and healthier lives — and they don’t tend to have as much of a pattern of decline.”
-In most cases, people say they feel about 20 percent younger than they are, according to a Michigan State study of more than 500,000 people.
+In most cases, people say they feel about 20% younger than they are, according to a Michigan State study of more than 500,000 people.

+In some very real ways, you are ‘only as old as you feel.’
 Various studies have shown that your subjective age can also predict various important health outcomes, including your risk of death.
-In some very real ways, you are ‘only as old as you feel’.
-Given these enticing results, many researchers are now trying to unpick the many biological, psychological, and social factors that shape the individual experience of aging – and how this knowledge might help us live longer healthier lives.”
+Given these enticing results, many researchers are now trying to unpick the many biological, psychological, and social factors that shape the individual experience of aging – and how this knowledge might help us live longer, healthier lives.

-It’s essential that marketing to seniors and advertising allow for a “subjective age,” or the degree to which people feel younger (or older) than their birth-year age.
+It’s essential that healthcare marketing to seniors and advertising allow for a “subjective age,” or the degree to which people feel younger (or older) than their birth-year age.
 Subjective age influences their physical and mental health.

 There are some exceptions, of course.
-But the overarching perspective is that this group is not simply one large, “everyone-is-old,” homogeneous block.
+But the overarching perspective is that this group is not simply one giant, “everyone-is-old,” homogeneous block.
 To the extent possible, identify the target audience sub-sections.

 Some of the things your creative message should consider when marketing to older adults:

 Work on building trust.
-Mature individuals have enough life experience to value trust when it’s earned.
+Mature individuals have enough life experience to value trust when earned.
 Personal data and product assurances reinforce a welcome sense of security.

-Senior minds want straight-forward marketing facts.
+Senior minds want straightforward marketing facts.
 They don’t like broad generalizations about products or services.
 Simplicity is good.

 These consumers shop for affordability and value.
-They have less concern about the straight-up price tag.
+They have less concern about the price tag.
 They want to feel there is substance and value in their purchase decision.

-Personalize, personalize.
+Personalize, personalize, personalize.
 Older Americans appreciate excellence in customer service.
 Digital media, in particular, can present messages that are directed to the audience with individual precision.

 Because the senior cohort is large and has many faces, (a) it’s best to refine the target audience as much as possible, and (b) this is not a digital-traditional “either/or.”
 An appropriate solution will likely be a well-rounded, multichannel marketing plan.

-Older Americans—sometimes labeled as Baby Boomers or (perilously as) Senior Citizens—are a vital target audience for healthcare marketing.
+Older Americans—sometimes labeled as Baby Boomers or (perilously as) senior citizens—are a vital target audience for healthcare marketing.
 Instead of attracting, the wrong choice of words or image in advertising can inadvertently be offensive and an instant turn-off.
 This is an economically powerful demographic group, and sensitivity and awareness can help avoid a classic faux pas.

-If it’s time to expand your market share of Senior Citizens effectively, please connect with us.
+If it’s time to expand your market share of senior citizens effectively, please connect with us.
 Let’s explore how to leverage your message ahead of the competition.